zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-amazon.md

 Dharmana Dhamma Reverse, which has a closed door in the innate that the people are prone to That is, that there is a feeling around the meal.
-Sleepness, Remembrance Discreet, Four Four Sathipatatans Lead Four Irdhi Footages Phayachendiriya Nirvana, Lady Octanga, Nirvana, Nirvana
+Sleepness, Remembrance Discreet, Four Four Sathipatatans Lead Four Irdhi Footages Phayachendiriya Nibbana, Lady Octanga, Nibbana, Nibbana
 Gamini refusals, knowing the doctrine and making a decision.

 [APZ 168.2] (#apz168 .2) {#apz168 .2 .ref .apz} "Monk Thinking in Hamakal